Principal Company and Academy Teacher

 Yan Chen was trained at Shanghai Dance School, China and San Francisco Ballet School.
 In 1987, She was awarded Paris Foundation of Dance Award at the Prix de Lausanne in Switzerland.
 She then joined The Washington Ballet under the artistic director Mary Day.
-In the fall of 1993, Ms. Chen join the American Ballet Theater, and six months later, she was promoted to soloist.
+In the fall of 1993, Ms. Chen joined the American Ballet Theatre, and six months later, she was promoted to soloist.

-Ms. Chen always had passion for teaching.
-Since 1994, she has been served as the guest teacher with the Orlando ballet school and the company (then the Southern Ballet Theater).
+Ms. Chen always had a passion for teaching.
+Since 1994, she served as the guest teacher with the Orlando Ballet School and the company (then the Southern Ballet Theater).
 In 2009 she became the Ballet Master with Orlando Ballet.
-She is currently the faculty member and adjudicator for the American Ballet Theater’s Summer Intensive program and Guest Ballet Master for the American Ballet Theater studio company.
+She is currently the faculty member and adjudicator for American Ballet Theatre’s Summer Intensive program and Guest Ballet Master for the American Ballet Theatre studio company.